Algos-hub/neovim-config/README.md

 ### 3: Cloning this repo

-    To install simply clone this repo into your `.config` directory and rename the `neovim-config` directory to `nvim`.\
+    To install, clone this repo into your `.config` directory and rename the `neovim-config` directory to `nvim`.\
-    If you already have an `nvim` directory you might need to delete/move it somewhere else first.
+    If you already have an `nvim` directory, you may need to delete/move it somewhere else first.

 ```bash
     git clone https://github.com/Algos-hub/neovim-config ~/.config/nvim